 OF 78 PUERTO RICAN MUNICIPALITIES SERVED

-POUNDS OF WATER AND FOOD DELIVERED ACROSS THE ISLANd
+POUNDS OF WATER, FOOD AND OTHER GOODS DELIVERED ACROSS THE ISLANd

 COORDINATED RELIEF FLIGHTS TO DELIVER MEDICAL SUPPLIES, EMERGENCY PERSONNEL, SOLAR PANELS, AND OTHER ESSENTIAL SUPPLIES